 Everyone on the team kept talking.

 These weren’t just conversations of small talk.
 Meaningful information was shared.
 People were deep into problem solving.
 They gave constructive feedback to their colleagues.
 Trust was being built.

-This behavior makes a ton of sense when I thought about it.
+This behavior made a ton of sense when I thought about it.
 People were talking with others that shared the same level of context.
 They weren’t burdened by time pressure or feeling bad for “wasting time” on a topic.

 This freedom allowed everyone to talk about the problems they actually cared about.